The Practice has recently changed its policy on ear syringing.

 A full range of antenatal and postnatal care is provided on a shared basis with the Norfolk and Norwich University Hospital.
 The community midwife covering our practice area visits the Poringland surgery on Wednesdays.
 Appointments are made by contacting our reception team at Poringland on 01508 494343.

 All the doctors provide a full family planning service including advice on contraceptive methods including the contraceptive pill, fitting of coils, contraceptive injections, emergency contraception, counselling and referral for sterilisation or termination of pregnancy.
 Appointments for family planning advice are during regular surgery times.

 Referrals to the service are made either by the GP or self-referral, for which referral forms are available at both Poringland and Rockland St Mary surgeries.
 Patients will be seen by the Community Podiatrist at the Norwich Community Hospital.

-Community physiotherapists visit the surgery four days a week.
+Community physiotherapists visit the surgery three days a week.
 The service is provided by Integrated Therapy Partnership, an NHS service commissioned by the South Norfolk Clinical Commissioning Group to support patients with their musculoskeletal needs.
 Access to the service is via a GP/Nurse referral.
 Patients will be provided with a referral card so they can call or register for the service.